-The Sustainable Bellevue Plan is the product of a year-long process and the input and expertise of more than 1,000 residents, city staff, and community leaders and stakeholders.
+The draft Sustainable Bellevue Plan is the product of a year-long process and the input and expertise of more than 1,000 residents, city staff, and community leaders and stakeholders.
 This plan builds on the successes and lessons learned from Bellevue's previous environmental stewardship plan, integrating the latest science, policy, and practice and findings from a robust public and stakeholder engagement process.
 Through this cooperative, science-based process-summarized below-we identified potential strategies and actions, evaluated them against criteria reflective of Bellevue's values, and vetted them through public and stakeholder engagement to determine the strategies and actions in this plan.

-■ Winter/Spring 2019

-Review progress, best practices, and peer cities' approaches to understand what is working well and what needs to change and consider how ambitious Bellevue can-or should-be with sustainability action.
+Winter/ Spring 2019 Review progress, best practices, and peer cities approaches to understand what is working well and what needs to change and consider how ambitious Bellevue can-or should-be with sustainability action.
 Inform the public and stakeholders about progress to date, the process for updating the plan, and opportunities to engage.

-2 Fall/Winter 2019

-Refine goals & determine ambitiousness of targets based on input from the public, city staff, and community leaders and stakeholders on their priorities, concerns, and vision for a sustainable Bellevue.
+2 Fall/Winter 2019 Refine goals & determine ambitiousness of targets based on input from the public, city staff, and community leaders and stakeholders on their priorities, concerns, and vision for a sustainable Bellevue.
 This stage included a public survey, community workshop and pop-up events, and working meetings with city staff and sustainability leaders.
 It culminated in presenting recommended goals and targets to City Council.

-Winter/Spring 2020

-Develop and assess strategies and actions, combining best practices and successes from Bellevue, best available science, and the experience of peer cities like Santa Monica, CA and Portland, OR.

-Using input from Stage 2 and in consultation with a panel of subjectmatter experts, we developed a master list of potential strategies and actions.
-To narrow the list, we evaluated each action by a set of weighted criteria (impact, costeffectiveness, ease of implementation, equity, level of community support, and co-benefits), which were determined in consultation with the panel of subjectmatter experts, city staff, and input from Stage 2.
+3 Winter/Spring 2020 Develop and assess strategies and actions, combining best practices and successes from Bellevue, best available science, and the experience of peer cities like Santa Monica, CA and Portland, OR.
+Using input from Stage 2 and in consultation with a panel of subject-matter experts, we developed a master list of potential strategies and actions.
+To narrow the list, we evaluated each action by a set of weighted criteria (impact, cost-effectiveness, ease of implementation, equity, level of community support, and co-benefits), which were determined in consultation with the panel of subject-matter experts, city staff, and input from Stage 2.
 To determine whether the highest-ranking actions would together reach Bellevue's targets, we modeled the anticipated reductions in greenhouse gas emissions from relevant state policy, local policy, and action implementation.

-Summer/Fall 2020

-Develop draft plan and solicit public feedback.

-We prepared the draft plan to support comprehensive review from the public, community leaders and stakeholders, city staff, City Council, and city boards and commissions.
-5
+Summer 2020 Develop draft plan and solicit public feedback.
+We have prepared this draft plan to support comprehensive review from the public, community leaders and stakeholders, city staff, City Council, and several city boards and commissions.
+We will consider all feedback received to finalize the plan.
+5 Fall/Winter 2020 Finalize plan based on input received in Stage 4.
+We plan to formally release the final plan later this year.

-Fall/Winter 2020

-Finalize plan based on input received in Stage 4.

-Council adoption.

-Engagement by the Numbers

-- Over 1,000 responses for 3 surveys

-- 3 Sustainability Leaders workshops

-- 14 Focus group meetings

-- 2 Community workshops, with over 110 attendees

-- 6 Pop-up events

-- 4 City staff workshops

-- 10 Board and Commission presentations

-- 6 Council Study Sessions

-Stakeholder Outreach and Engagement
+STAKEHOLDER OUTREACH & ENGAGEMENT

-The plan reflects a year-long process of public and stakeholder outreach and engagement, divided into three phases:
+The draft plan reflects a year-long process of public and stakeholder outreach and engagement, divided into two phases: